SwayZGl1tZyyy/n-days/Google Chrome/README.md

 #### disclosure

-I'm dislosing this because Google doesn't see admin->root as a valid local privilege escalation...
-So they fixing this vulnerability as a bug with no security impact.
-(Lol)
+I'm dislosing this because Google/Chromium doesn't see admin->root as a valid local privilege escalation...
+So now they're fixing this vulnerability as a bug with no security impact.
+They're calling this now as "spoof" (Lol)

 A bit unfortunate that I reported this, as this could've been very useful for red teamers.